By M. Lavin

 Since then, Mexico has been an important coffee producer worldwide.
 Among the other Mexican coffee-growing states (Veracruz, Oaxaca, Puebla), it is still Chiapas that is the most important.
 The mountains and the altitude there are ideal for the growth of the coffee tree.
 There the fruits of the coffee tree are nurtured under the shade of the paterna and the chalum.
 Hard-toiling families who live in this hidden mountain land harvest it by hand.

 In Chiapas, the tradition planted at the beginning of last century by the coffee chimera still endures.
 Immigrants from Germany, France, Italy, Spain, the United States, arrived and established themselves as owners of coffee plantations.
 Chinese, Jamaican, and Japanese immigrants came along as workers.
 Some great fortunes were made.
 Others suffered enormous misfortunes.

 The interests surrounding coffee conspired to create prodigious dreams that are still evident in splendorous plantations; plantations sustained by hard work, and with a mysticism that present times do not easily allow.

-Coffee continues to be a completely hand crafted product, whose production summons many hands and sensibilities.
-Currently The Coffee Route is being promoted in that region.
-For instance, a trip through the old Soconusco plantations (in what was once known as New Germany) allows visitors to see coffee plantations and landscapes, as well as coffee production processes, while learning history of the beverage.
+Coffee continues to be a completely handcrafted product, whose production summons many hands and sensibilities.
+Currently, The Coffee Route is being promoted in that region.
+For instance, a trip through the old Soconusco plantations (in what was once known as New Germany) allows visitors to see coffee plantations and landscapes, as well as coffee production processes while learning the history of the beverage.

 Delights of Drinking Coffee